ltc-mweb/litecoin/doc/mweb/store.md

 Each time the PMMRs are flushed to disk, a new MMRInfo object is written to the DB and marked as the latest.

 ##### Leaves (leveldb)
-Litecoin's leveldb instance is used to maintain MMR leaf tables (prefix: 'K' for kernels, 'O' for outputs) to store uncompacted PMMR leaves consisting of the following data fields:
+Litecoin's leveldb instance is used to maintain MMR leaf tables (prefix: 'O' for outputs) to store uncompacted PMMR leaves consisting of the following data fields:

 * leaf_index (key) - The zero-based leaf position.
 * leaf - The raw leaf data committed to by the PMMR.